oded8bit/Assembly-Lib/README.md

 ```

 # Sprites
-The library support sprites, which is an image with multiple frames.
+The library supports sprites, which is an image with multiple frames.
 Sprites are a great way to create animation or to hold multiple variants of an image.
 See an [example](asset/sprite1.bmp).

 Since sprites are standard BMP files, you load them normally and then can display any frame you select.